 Holy Moly!
 It was May of a different year, when we pulled Ethiopia and I started this post.
 But every May is about the same, and this gist is still relevant.
 All the school things, all the sports things, all the club things and all the end of year celebrations.
 Gifts to buy, camps to book and tired everyone.
 Vacations to plan.
 I also took a new role at work – that was/still is extra these days too.
 So now it’s June of the current year and I present to you, Doro Wat from Ethiopia.

 Just kidding, there are actually no camps left to book at this point.
 They’ve been booked solid since February.
 But you know what is available?
 5:45am swim practice, thirty hours of online driver’s ed, and wood turning for college credit.
+I’ll do my best to keep the gas tank full.

 But also, summer sunsets in the mountains…..